Emilio Santelices

 Emilio Gabriel Santelices Cuevas (Santiago March 25, 1955) is a Chilean doctor and academic.
 Between March 2018 and June 2019 he served as Minister of Health of the second government of Sebastián Piñera.

 Biography

 He is the son of César Santelices Pinto and Emilia Eliana Cuevas Gómez.
 He studied at the Colegio Hispano Americano.
 After which he studied medicine at the Pontifical Catholic University of Chile and specialized in cardiovascular anesthesiology and transplantation in the same university.
-Later, he obtained a doctorate in public health from the University of Chile, a diploma in health institution administration from the same university, and a MBA from Tulane University.
+Later, he obtained a doctorate in public health from the University of Chile, a diploma in health institution administration from the same university, and an MBA from Tulane University.

 He served in various positions at the Clínica Las Condes, in addition to being an academic at the University of Chile, and chairman of the board of the Corporación Médicos para Chile.